 How do vaccinations improve global health?

 When someone is vaccinated, the impacts extend far beyond that one person.
 When more people in a community are immune to a disease, it’s more difficult for the disease to spread from person to person.
 This is called community immunity, or herd immunity, and it decreases the likelihood of anyone getting that disease.
-Community immunity is especially important for people who cannot get vaccinated due to pre-existing conditions.
+Community immunity is especially important for people who cannot get vaccinated due to pre-existing conditions or age.

 On top of the benefits of immunity, vaccines can help get more people into primary healthcare.
 Taking a child to get their vaccinations gives families regular contact with healthcare professionals, which can be used to discuss more than just vaccination.
 Taking a child in for vaccination doesn’t just protect against a specific disease — it gives families an opportunity to improve overall health.